PimCoumans/BreedSheet/README.md

 architecture.

-Instead of opting for third-party libraries, I considered the simplicity of the problem and decided to use a very basic MVVM approach with a few tests to showcase how to ensure it all works well.
+Instead of opting for third-party libraries, I considered the simplicity of the problem and decided to use a very basic MVVM approach but with extensive tests to show how to ensure it all works well.
 MVVM-C would've been overkill as there's only one full view shown.
 I kept the hierarchy as flat as possible and for now only the API client can be properly mocked.

 The main SwiftUI view is `BreedsListView` where I support different states (loading, failed, empty), all of which have their own `#Preview`.
-To make previewing easier I’m using a special, DEBUG-only inline mocked API client.
+To make previewing (and UITests) easier I’m using a special mock for the API client.

-### Setup
+### Project Setup
 The Cat API key and base URL are kept out of source control.
 Before building, copy `Configuration/Secrets.template.xcconfig` to `Configuration/Secrets.xcconfig` (same folder) and fill in your own `CAT_API_KEY` (get one at [thecatapi.com](https://thecatapi.com)) — `Secrets.xcconfig` is git-ignored so it never